garrandall/popular-music-data/tracks/purest-of-pain--a-puro-dolor--son-by-four.md

 I know how many times I said I'm gonna to live with out you and maybe someone else is standing there beside you But there is something baby that you need to know
-That deep inside me i feel like I'm dying
+That deep inside me I feel like I'm dying
 I have to see you it's all that I'm asking

 Vida, give me back my fantasies,